ucan-wg/invocation/README.md

   ran     &Invocation # Invocation this is a receipt for

-  out     Result # Output of the invocation fx      Effects # Effects to be enqueued
+  out     Result # Output of the invocation fx      [&Task] # Effects to be enqueued

   meta    {String : Any} # All the other metadata

-  # Principal that issued this receipt.
-If omitted issuer is
-  # inferred from the invocation task audience.
+  rec     &Outcome # MUST include the
-  iss     optional Principal

-  # When issuer is different from executor this MUST hold a UCAN
-  # delegation chain from executor to the issuer.
-This should be
-  # omitted when the executor is the issuer.
-  prf     [&UCAN]

-  sig     Varsig
 }
 ```
+FIXME make rec work for dag hosue case

 ### 8.1.1 Ran Invocation